elixir-europe-training/ELIXIR-Training-SPLASH/pages/resources/tango.md

 ---
 # MANDATORY FIELDS
-id: ttt # This id should match with the user-stories ToolId
+id: tmd # This id should match with the user-stories ToolId
-title: Tango
+title: TMD
 resourceUrl: https://tango.elixir-hpc.si/
 description: |
   The Training Metrics Database was developed in an effort to streamline data collection, storage, and visualisation for the ELIXIR Training Platform.